chreke/artisticadvice.com/_posts/2018-04-29-how-to-price-commissions.md

 First, be patient and believe in yourself.

-I still had a fulltime job when I started doing commissions.
-That accounted for the money I needed, which meant even if I only had one or 2 commissions every few months, I was still fine.
+I still had a full-time job when I started doing commissions.
+That accounted for the money I needed, which meant even if I only had one or two commissions every few months, I was still fine.
 And I could afford to charge accurate prices.

 In the down time, I created art that was examples of what my